Star Wars: The Last Jedi: Development

-In October 2012, Star Wars creator George Lucas sold his production company Lucasfilm to The Walt Disney Company.
+In October 2012, Star Wars creator George Lucas sold his production company Lucasfilm to the Walt Disney Company.
 Disney announced a new trilogy of Star Wars films.
-J. J. Abrams was named director of the first episode in the trilogy, The Force Awakens, in January 2013.
+J. J. Abrams was named director of the first episode in the trilogy, Star Wars: The Force Awakens, in January 2013.
 In June 2014, director Rian Johnson was reported to be in talks to write and direct its sequel, Episode VIII, and to write a treatment for the third film, Episode IX, with Ram Bergman producing both films.
 Johnson confirmed in August that he would direct Episode VIII.

 In January 2015, Disney CEO Bob Iger stated that Episode VIII would be released in 2017.
 In December, Lucasfilm president Kathleen Kennedy said that the film had not been mapped out and that Abrams was collaborating with Johnson, who would in turn work with (then) Episode IX director Colin Trevorrow to ensure a smooth transition.
 Additionally, Abrams served as an executive producer along with Tom Karnowski and Jason McGatlin.
 In January 2017, Lucasfilm announced the title for Episode VIII as Star Wars: The Last Jedi.

 Writing

-The Last Jedi story begins immediately after The Force Awakens.
+The Last Jedi begins immediately after The Force Awakens.
 Johnson had his story group watch films such as Twelve O'Clock High (1949), The Bridge on the River Kwai (1957), Gunga Din (1939), Three Outlaw Samurai (1964), Sahara (1943), and Letter Never Sent (1960) for inspiration while developing ideas.
 He felt it was difficult to work on the film while The Force Awakens was being finished.

 Johnson wrote the scene with the mirrored versions of Rey to symbolise her search for identity; when she asks for a vision of her parents, she sees only herself.
-Rey learns that her parents were "nobodies" as it would be "the hardest thing" she and the audience could hear; Johnson likened the scene to Luke Skywalker learning that Darth Vader is his father in The Empire Strikes Back (1980).
-During production, Hamill expressed disagreement with the direction of his character, Luke, feeling his character's disillusioned state was at odds with his character.
+Rey learns that her parents were "nobodies" because it would be "the hardest thing" she and the audience could hear; Johnson likened the scene to Luke Skywalker learning that Darth Vader is his father in The Empire Strikes Back (1980).
+During production, Hamill expressed disagreement with the direction of his character, Luke, feeling his disillusioned state was at odds with the character.
 Hamill later said he regretted making his initial misgivings public and compared his disagreements to his clashes with George Lucas during the filming of Return of the Jedi (1983).